jxskiss/httptreemux/README.md

 Path elements starting with `:` indicate a wildcard in the path.
 A wildcard will only match on a single path segment.
 That is, the pattern `/post/:postid` will match on `/post/1` or `/post/1/`, but not `/post/1/2`.

 A path element starting with `~` is a regexp route, all text after `~` is considered the regular expression.
 Regexp routes are checked after static and wildcards routes.
-Multiple regexp are allowed to be registered with same prefix, they will be checked in their registering order.
+Multiple regexp are allowed to be registered with same prefix, they will be checked in the registering order.
 Named capturing groups will be passed to handler as params.

 A path element starting with `*` is a catch-all, whose value will be a string containing all text in the URL matched by the wildcards.
 For example, with a pattern of `/images/*path` and a requested URL `images/abc/def`, path would contain `abc/def`.
 A catch-all path will not match an empty string, so in this example a separate route would need to be installed if you also want to match `/images/`.

-#### Using : * and ~ in routing patterns
+#### Using : ~ and * in routing patterns

-The characters `:`, `*` and `~` can be used at the beginning of a path segment by escaping them with a backslash.
+The characters `:`, `~` and `*` can be used at the beginning of a path segment by escaping them with a backslash.
 A double backslash at the beginning of a segment is interpreted as a single backslash.
 These escapes are only checked at the very beginning of a path segment; they are not necessary or processed elsewhere in a token.

 ```go
 router.GET("/foo/\\*starToken", handler)     // matches /foo/*starToken